 7:37 a.m.
 Officers were called to a complaint about a dog that was howling all night long in the 300 block of Eighth Street.
 The dog's owner was given a warning.

 12:26 a.m.
 Steamboat Springs Police Department officers were called to a report of a suspicious incident in a residence at the 1900 block of Clubhouse Drive.
 A neighbor called and said someone was walking around in the residence with a flashlight when the place was supposed to be unoccupied.
 When officers arrived no one was inside the residence.

-1:39 a.m.
-Steamboat Springs Police Department officers were called to a report of a fight in the 700 block of Lincoln Avenue.
-Officers escorted people off the premises.
+12:56 a.m.
+Steamboat Springs Police Department officers were called to a report of a suspicious vehicle at the 1300 block of Bob Adams Drive.
+Officers cleared the report with no action.

 The following is a list of people booked into Routt County Jail on suspicion of the listed charges.
 The arresting agency is listed in parentheses.

 6:15 p.m.
 Officers were called to a complaint about a boy who was skateboarding too fast with his small yellow dog in the 1800 block of Central Park Drive.
 The caller said the dog was being dragged on a leash while failing to keep up with the skateboard.
 Police contacted the boy at McDonald's and documented the incident, but officers didn't find any evidence he did anything wrong.

 In the past month, two Routt County juries have been asked to consider nanogram levels to decide whether defendants were too high to drive.

 8:38 a.m.
 A person came to the Steamboat Springs Police Department and turned in a found personal organizer.